LLNL/HPC-Tutorials/posix/passing_args.md

 author: Blaise Barney, Lawrence Livermore National Laboratory
 ---

-The `pthread_create()` routine permits the programmer to pass one argument to the thread start routine.
-For cases where multiple arguments must be passed, this limitation is easily overcome by creating a structure which contains all of the arguments, and then passing a pointer to that structure in the `pthread_create()` routine.
+The `pthread_create()` routine allows the programmer to pass one argument to the thread start routine.
+For cases where multiple arguments must be passed, this limitation is easily overcome by creating a structure containing all of the arguments, then passing a pointer to that structure in the `pthread_create()` routine.

 All arguments must be passed by reference and cast to `(void *)`.